stephenjude/paystack-lite/README.md

 ```

 ## Usage
+Paystack-lite make use of `@paystack` blade directive for popup checkout form
+and `@paystackembeded(amount, 'callback', 'email')` for emebeded checkout form.

+### @paystack popup example
+Include the Blade Directive (`@paystack`) somewhere in your template before your main application JavaScript is loaded.

-The package also creates  `payWithPaystack(amount, email, meta, onPaymentCompleted, onPaymentCancelled)` JavaScript helper which takes five parameters. the amount, customer email, meta data, callback for payment completed and callback when checkout form is closed.
+The `@paystack` blade driective creates  `payWithPaystack(amount, email, meta, onPaymentCompleted, onPaymentCancelled)` JavaScript helper which takes five parameters. the amount, customer email, meta data, callback for payment completed and callback when checkout form is closed.

-### example
 ```js

     var amount = 1000;